realAP/100-days-of-code/r1-log.md

 Getting faster feedback about design decisions -> increate confidence Helps me to write testable code
 ### R1D9
+Using TDD to challange me about thinking "what is the output of some services to test against." and then flow into some design ideas which are verified through testing.
+Don't work on assumptions, try to test against it.

+Starting a Service with identifies the kind of telegram message and command with will used to build a Object which will go into the Business Layer

 ### R1D10
 ### R1D11
 ### R1D12